isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

     The DNS entries Kea creates contain a value for TTL (time to live).
-As of Kea 1.9.3, kea-dhcp4 calculates that value based on `RFC 4702, Section 5 <https://tools.ietf.org/html/rfc4702#section-5>`__,
+Since Kea 1.9.3, ``kea-dhcp4`` calculates that value based on `RFC 4702, Section 5 <https://tools.ietf.org/html/rfc4702#section-5>`__,
     which suggests that the TTL value be 1/3 of the lease's lifetime, with a minimum value of 10 minutes.
 In earlier versions, the server set the TTL value